PiMaker/pimaker.github.io/_texts/rvc1.md

 }
 ```

-It's just one massive switch/case statement.
+Yep, it's just one massive switch/case statement.
 I can immediately hear people complain about performance here, since branching in shaders is generally a bad idea™.
 But in this case, the impact is minimal because of several reasons:

 * This is a switch statement, not a pure branch, which can actually compile down to a jump table for the final shader assembly, meaning the cost of the branch itself is constant
 * In accordance with the first reason, more branches are avoided by packing the x and y coordinates into the same value (this works since our state texture is small)
-* While it is true that branches which resolve to different values for neighboring pixels cause divergence and destroy wave-coherence (i.e. they break parallelism), this happens at the _very end_ of our fragment shader, everything prior should still execute in a combined wavefront
+* While it is true that branches which resolve to different values for neighboring pixels cause divergence (i.e. they break parallelism), this happens at the _very end_ of our fragment shader, everything prior should still execute in a combined wavefront
 * If you're concerned about this single switch/case statement, boy do I have bad news for you about the rest of this shader

 ---

 My immediate thought when I decided on this approach was that these lines look _very_ regular.
 It would be a shame to write them all by hand.

 At first I figured I could come up with some C preprocessor macros (which thankfully are supported in HLSL) to do the job for me.
-However, it turns out such macros are really bad at anything procedural, like counting up index numbers - or coordinates.
-So, instead, I decided on using a seperate, external preprocessor: [perlpp](https://metacpan.org/dist/Text-PerlPP/view/bin/perlpp).
+However, it turns out such macros are really bad at anything procedural, like counting up indices - or coordinates.
+So instead, I decided on using a seperate, external preprocessor: [perlpp](https://metacpan.org/dist/Text-PerlPP/view/bin/perlpp).

 In all honesty, this was probably a big mistake in terms of code readability.
 But it _did_ work super well for this specific case, and with the full power of Perl 5 for code gen, I could do some neat stuff.